- Get Help

 Why Is This Happening?

-In December 2017, Dean Hubbard announced a “Discovery Project” that would “identify opportunities for partnership and joint technology services with the goal of providing expanded resources and services to the School".
+In December 2017, Glenn Hubbard, then the School’s dean, announced a “Discovery Project” that would “identify opportunities for partnership and joint technology services with the goal of providing expanded resources and services to the School."
 That project has been successfully completed and implementation of that vision has begun.

 One of the priorities of this effort is to eliminate the distinction and confusion between your CBS username/password and your CU username/password, and this one-time password change outside the normal cycle is required to implement that.
 In future, you will use the same credentials to access any University or School hosted sites or services, though over time the login screens may look different as individual sites are migrated from CBS to CU infrastructure.
 More communication will be coming about this process over the course of the next year.

 Your ITG support team will continue to be available to address any questions, issues or concerns you may have!